evparth/64-bit-DES/README.md

 **Signals:**

-- key_mem : Register space where the internal keys are stored after their production.
+- key_mem : Register space, where the internal keys are stored after their production.
-- des_meml,des_memr : Registers used for controlling the products after every DES round.
+- des_meml,des_memr : Registers used for controlling the products after every successful DES round.
 - DataEnable : Control Signal of the FSM that enables the processing of plaintext.
 - KeyReady : Control Signal of the FSM for the KPU in order to produce keys
 - DesReady : Control Signal of the FSM for the Basicdes component